FAQs about Greyhound Friends

 Greyhound Friends also signing a governance agreement to abide by numerous terms, including keeping Coleman out of paid or unpaid positions involving operations, adoptions, and finances -- and requiring the board not to interfere in any judgment against Coleman.

 Did Greyhound Friends repair the kennel?

+The organization has been told numerous times that the cage sizes are inadequate.
 In a lengthy report to the Greyhound Friends board of directors in September 2016, animal behaviorist Kelley Bollen stated that the cages were entirely too small for the dogs being housed in them.
 “Most of the greyhounds have only enough space to lie down and when they do so, their backs and feet touch each wall.
 This is NOT adequate space for a dog even for a short stay but many of these dogs have resided in these cages for weeks, months or even years.”
 She also urged Greyhound Friends to open up the “guillotine” doors between the cages to give dogs more space, but cautioned that this would still not be adequate space for dogs of that size.